byu-oit/awslogin/README.md

 # Deploying changes

-  - Update the version in pyproject.toml
+  - Update the version in `pyproject.toml` and `__version__.py`
   - Commit the changes and push.
+  - Build binaries
-Create a new release with the version number and Github Actions will build, test and publish
+  - Create a new release (add binaries and sha256sums.txt) with the version number and Github Actions will build, test and publish

 # TODO